-The subscription price of each share is payable by wire transfer only within two bank business days following the Valuation Date in relation to the sub-funds Nordic Equity Fund and Nordic Equity Fund Screened and within three bank business days following the Valuation Date in relation to the Sub-Fund Svenska Aktier.
+The subscription price of each share is payable by wire transfer only within two (2) bank business days following the Valuation Date.

 All shares will be allotted immediately upon subscription.
 Payments shall be made in the reference currency of the relevant Sub-Fund or another currency, if requested; if payment is made in another currency than the reference currency of the relevant Sub-Fund, the Company, at the expense of the relevant shareholder, will enter into an exchange transaction at market conditions and this exchange transaction could lead to a postponement of the allotment of shares.